hppy7/hppy7/README.md

   </a>
 </p>

-- 🌱 I’m currently learning *C, C++, Java*
+- ✨ I’m currently learning *C, C++, Java*
-- 👯 I’m looking to collaborate on [Detecting Whether an Email is Phishing or Not](https://github.com/hppy7/hppy-7.git)
+- 👯‍♂️ I’m looking to collaborate on [Detection Weather Email is Phishing or Not](https://github.com/hppy7/hppy-7.git)
-- 📫 How to reach me: *happysohil1234@gmail.com*
+- 📢 How to reach me: *happysohil1234@gmail.com*
-- ⚡ Fun fact: *A smile is a powerful tool to overcome the problems of life, so be happy!*
+- ✨ Fun fact: *A smile is a powerful tool to overcome the problems of life, so be happy!*

----

 <h3 align="left">Connect with me:</h3>
 <p align="left">